 Donald Trump‘s campaign trails Hillary Clinton‘s campaign in available funds as summer begins.
 It’s a whopping difference, according to CNN: Clinton has $42 million and Trump $1.3 million.
 The differential startles some GOP onlookers, who fear Trump may not be able to close the gap given a NeverTrump contingent among the Republican fundraising faithful.

-But if Trump's declaration of his own net worth is accurate, he could personally close the $41 million gap without much strain.
-Trump's most recent Personal Financial Disclosure form lists his net worth at $10 billion.
-That means Trump could level the financial playing field between his and Clinton's campaigns by putting just 0.41 percent -- less than half of one percent -- of his money into his own campaign.
-For comparison: it's as if you had $100 and gave up forty-one cents, a small price to draw even.
-Many, however, including billionaire Mark Cuban, have cast doubts on Trump's net worth claims.The BEST SALES on Amazon NOW ]
+But if Trump’s declaration of his own net worth is accurate, he could personally close the $41 million gap without much strain.
+Trump’s most recent Personal Financial Disclosure form lists his net worth at $10 billion.
+That means Trump could level the financial playing field between his and Clinton’s campaigns by putting just 0.41 percent — less than half of one percent — of his money into his own campaign.
+For comparison: it’s as if you had $100 and gave up forty-one cents, a small price to draw even.
+Many, however, including billionaire Mark Cuban, have cast doubts on Trump’s net worth claims.Up to 70% off on Hottest Amazon Deals]